ilbers/isar/doc/custom_kernel.md

  7. Allow the name of the kernel image to be changed via `KERNEL_FILE` (defaults to `vmlinuz`)

- 8. Produce a `linux-headers` package which includes kernel headers and kbuild scripts/tools
+ 8. Produce a `linux-headers` package which includes kernel headers

+ 9. Produce a `linux-kbuild` package for both `target` and `host` arch which includes kbuild scripts and tools.
+    Using `linux-kbuild` provides the package for the target and when cross building `linux-kbuild-native` provides the package for the host.

- 9. The `linux-headers` package shall support native and cross compiles of out-of-tree kernel modules.
-However, when built in cross-compilation mode, it cannot be used on the target so far.
+    So the `linux-headers` package supports native and cross compiles of out-of-tree kernel modules.
+Even, when built in cross-compilation mode, it can be used on the target using the `linux-kbuild` package.

+    Only the `host` specific package is built automatically at cross builds.

  10. Produce a `linux-libc-dev` package to support user-land builds